TAMUparametric/PPOPT/doc/flexibility.rst

 Flexibility Analysis
 ====================

 In this example we will show how multiparametric programming can be used to solve a flexibility problem using PPOPT.
 This example is  from 'Active Constraint Strategy For Flexible Analysis in Chemical Processes' by Grossmann and Floudas.
+This is in effect a particular instance of using multiparametric programming to solve a bilevel optimization problem.

 The general statement of Flexibility Analysis can be stated as follows.
 Where we are trying to minimize the maximum values of our :math:`f_j` constraints.
+Where if :math:`\Chi \leq 0`, then the process is flexible in that it can adapt without violating any operational constraints for any realization of uncertainty that we are considering.
+If this statement is not true, then there is a realization of uncertainty that the system cannot mitigate with the control actions :math:`z`, and lead to operational violations.

 .. math::

     \begin{align}
-        \Psi = \min_{z}\max_{j\in\mathcal{J}}\{\dots, f_j, \dots \}
+        \Psi = \min_{z}\max_{j\in\mathcal{J}}\{\dots, f_j, \dots \}\\
+        \Chi = \max_\theta \Psi(\theta)
     \end{align}

-This min-max problem can be reformulated into the following mathematical problem, where we have introduced an auxiliary variable :math:`u`.
-Where if for every realization of uncertainty :math:`\theta`, there is a control variable :math:`z` that allows us to satisfy :math:`u \leq 0` then we can say a process is flexible to this uncertainty.
+The lower level min-max problem can be reformulated into the following mathematical problem, where we have introduced an auxiliary variable :math:`u`.
+Where if for every realization of uncertainty :math:`\theta`, there are a control variables :math:`z` that allows us to satisfy :math:`u \leq 0` then we can say a process is flexible to this uncertainty.

 .. math::

     \begin{align}
-        \Psi = \quad  \min_{z,u} &\quad u\\
+        \Psi(\theta) = \quad  \min_{z,u} &\quad u\\
         \text{s.t.} \quad f_j(z,\theta) \leq &u, \quad \forall j \in \mathcal{J}\\
         \theta &\in \Theta
     \end{align}